Dp-minimality: invariant types and dp-rank: Invariant types

-This statement is actually weaker than the original $(p,q)$-theorem which allows one to choose the integer $q$.
-See \cite[Chapter 6]{NIP_book} for more details and for a proof.
+See \cite[Chapter 6]{NIPbook} for more details and for a proof of a special case.
 This theorem was used in \cite{ExtDef2} to prove uniformity of honest definitions.
 We refer the reader to \cite{pq} for the original proof.